objcio/articles/2015-01-13-natasha-murashev.md

 **Could you tell us a bit more about the bootcamp — what did you learn there?**

 We learned a lot of Objective-C, which was the biggest challenge to me initially, as it seemed pretty intimidating.
-Every morning we learned new stuff and immediately applied it in the afternoon building small apps together with others.
+Every morning we learned new stuff and immediately applied it in the afternoon, building small apps together with others.
 We built an app every week, and at the end of the bootcamp we had to release an app in the App Store.

 **How did you get into programming initially, and why?**